Frosk-Kristian/filewatch/README.md

 Code snippet for a utility that monitors any number of directories and tracks observed file changes.
 Developed in Python3 on Ubuntu (via WSL2).

 ## Clone This Repository
+To clone this repository, with git installed open a terminal and run the following.
 ```shell
 git clone https://github.com/Frosk-Kristian/filewatch.git
 ```